Barry Callebaut: Child labour and slavery

-The chocolate industry, including Barry Callebaut, signed the Harkin-Engel Protocol in September 2001.
-This protocol contains measures that were intended to end the worst forms of child labor and slavery in the cocoa industry by 2008.
-A report by ARD in 2010 concluded that large companies such as Mars Incorporated, but also Barry Callebaut and Nestlé still "at least tolerate" child slavery.
+The chocolate industry, including Barry Callebaut, signed the Harkin-Engel Protocol in September 2001, which included measures intended to end the worst forms of child labour and slavery in the cocoa industry by 2008.
 An evaluation by Tulane University in 2011 found that not a single one of the six measures mentioned in the Harkin-Engel Protocol had been fully implemented.

-In 2021, Barry Callebaut was named in a class action lawsuit filed by eight former child slaves from Mali who alleged that the company aided and abetted their enslavement on cocoa plantations in Ivory Coast.
-The suit accused Barry Callebaut (along with Nestlé, Cargill, Mars, Incorporated, Olam International, The Hershey Company, and Mondelez International) of knowingly engaging in forced labor, and the plaintiffs sought damages for unjust enrichment, negligent supervision, and intentional infliction of emotional distress.
+In 2021, Barry Callebaut was named in a class action lawsuit filed by eight former child slaves from Mali, who alleged that the company aided and abetted their enslavement on cocoa plantations in Ivory Coast.
+The suit accused Barry Callebaut (along with Nestlé, Cargill, Mars Inc., Olam International, the Hershey Company, and Mondelez International) of knowingly engaging in forced labor, and the plaintiffs sought damages for unjust enrichment, negligent supervision, and intentional infliction of emotional distress.

 In 2022, the "Chocolate Scorecard", a comparative overview of production conditions led by Australian universities, attested that the company was "beginning to establish good policies" regarding child labor.
-In the overall assessment of the environmental and social criteria, however, Callebaut was only ranked 24th out of 35 companies.
-The authors viewed the company's performance in areas such as transparency, livelihoods, agroforestry and, in particular, agrochemical management as particularly critical.
-In 2023, the company revised their goal to completely eliminate child labour from their supply chain by 2025, to having the “supply chain [...] be covered by human rights due diligence to eliminate all identifiable cases of child labour.”
+In the overall assessment of the environmental and social criteria, however, Barry Callebaut was only ranked 24th out of 35 companies.
+The authors viewed the company's performance in areas such as transparency, livelihoods, agroforestry, and, in particular, agrochemical management as particularly critical.
+In 2023, Barry Callebaut revised its goal of completely eliminating child labour from its supply chain by 2025 to having the "supply chain [...] be covered by human rights due diligence to eliminate all identifiable cases of child labour".

 Salmonella

-On June 27, 2022 Salmonella contamination was detected in a batch of chocolates at the Wieze, Belgium plant halting production.
-A shipment of the ingredient lecithin was identified as the source.
-No salmonella was detected at the Hungarian manufacturer's plant.
-The contamination was traced back to a single contaminated tanker delivery.
-Production was resumed gradually after August 8, going back to full capacity by October 20, 2022 after the factory facilities were cleaned.
+In June 2022, Salmonella contamination was detected in a batch of chocolates at the Wieze, Belgium plant, halting production.
+A shipment of soy lecithin was identified as the source, and the contamination was traced back to a single tanker delivery.
+Production resumed gradually in August, going back to full capacity by October, after the factory facilities were cleaned.

 Trading in Russia

-In January 2024 Barry Callebaut was added to the list of International Sponsors of War for continuing to operate 3 factories in Russia, and having their products used in dry rations of the Russian army.
+In January 2024, Barry Callebaut was added to the list of International Sponsors of War for continuing to operate three factories in Russia and having their products used in dry rations of the Russian army.